 Expressing the sense of Congress regarding outreach to families of members of the Armed Forces who have died in Iraq and Afghanistan, and in other conflicts.

 The resolution’s titles are written by its sponsor.

 Sponsor.
 Representative for California's 42nd congressional district.
 Republican.

 Length: 3 pages

 H.Con.Res.
-5 is a concurrent resolution in the United States Congress.
+5 (114th) was a concurrent resolution in the United States Congress.